20kdc/OC-KittenOS/README.md

 The tools are meant for internal use, so are thus designed to run on some generic Unix.

-Firstly, you can create a "raw installer" (uncompressed) with `mkucinst.lua`.

-This executes `tar -cf code.tar code`, which you will need to do in any case - the installer contains a compressed TAR.
+The tools that I haven't gotten rid of are the ones that still work properly.

+Firstly, for an uncompressed installer (just to test installer basecode), you use `mkucinst.lua`.

+This kind of has some overlap with `package.sh` so that needs to be dealt with at some point.

-Secondly, for a compressed installer, after creating the TAR, `symsear-st1.sh`, `symsear-st2.sh`, and `symsear-st4.sh` (st3 is executed by st2) are used.
+Secondly, for a compressed installer, you use `package.sh` to rebuild `code.tar`, then use something along the lines of:

+    lua heroes.lua `wc -c code.tar` > inst.lua

+This will build the compressed installer.

 ## Kernel Architecture

-KittenOS NEO is an idea of what a Lua-based efficient microkernel would look like.
+KittenOS NEO is an idea of what a Lua-based efficient microkernel might look like.

 Scheduling is based entirely around uptime and timers, which cause something to be executed at a given uptime.

+That said, for a microkernel it's still a bit larger than I'd have hoped.

+If anyone has any ideas, put them in an issue?
+If they're not too damaging, I'll use the saved space to add a thank-you-note to them in the kernel.

 ## Installer Architecture